By Amy Bruins, Vice President of Community Impact, Our Rescue

 Human trafficking movies and TV shows spark conversation and empathy, but understanding reality is critical.
 Supporting survivor care, law enforcement, and community education can help reduce exploitation.

-Donate or share resources today to make a measurable difference.
+Donate to make a measurable difference.